Azure/app-service-linux-docs/WordPress/wordpress_migration.md

 ### Export the data at source site:
 1. Download the **wp-content** folder from the source site.
-2. Export the contents of source database into an SQL file.
+2. Export the contents of the source database into an SQL file.
 You can perform this task either using MySQL client tools like HeidiSQL, MySQL workbench, PhpMyAdmin or through command line interface.
-Download MySQL Workbench from [here](https://dev.mysql.com/downloads/workbench/) or you can install phpmyadmin using these [steps](https://docs.phpmyadmin.net/en/latest/setup.html).
+You can download the MySQL Workbench from [here](https://dev.mysql.com/downloads/workbench/) or install phpmyadmin using these [steps](https://docs.phpmyadmin.net/en/latest/setup.html).
 For more information on exporting the database, please refer to the following [documentation](https://dev.mysql.com/doc/workbench/en/wb-admin-export-import-management.html).

 ### Import the data at destination site:
 1. Go to SCM site of your WordPress App Service using the following URL.